guard/guard-coffeescript/README.md

                                     # all sources
                                     # default: nil (using the `:input` directory)

+:pre_process => Proc.new {|f|...}   # Proc or lambda to pre process the script content before compilation.
+                                    # Accept one argument which is the file content.
+                                    # default: nil

 :hide_success => true               # Disable successful compilation messages.
                                     # default: false